Arab sword: Description

-In the article, "Introduction to the Study of Islamic Arms and Armour" by Dr. A. Rahman Zaky, he writes about the Saif as "An Arab sword, [with] a rather broad-blade and sometimes with a peculiarly hooked pommel.
+In the article Introduction to the Study of Islamic Arms and Armour, A. Rahman Zaky says the saif is "[a]n Arab sword, [with] a rather broad blade and sometimes with a peculiarly hooked pommel.
 The size varies greatly.
 It is found in most countries in which the Arabs have lived, and each has its own variety.
-Early Arab chroniclers used to mention two kinds of swords: Saif Anith, which was made of iron, and Saif Fulath or Muzakka, which was made of steel."
+Early Arab chroniclers used to mention two kinds of swords: Saif Anith, which was made of iron, and Saif Fulath or Mu akka, which was made of steel."

 Etymology

-Mostly the word "Saif" is an Arab common word for a sword, and it does not refer to a certain type.
-The term Xiphos, which is Greek for double-edged straight sword, can have a certain connection to the term saif.
+Saif is an Arab word for swords in general, not a certain type.
+The term xiphos, Greek for a double-edged straight sword, may be related to saif.

 Anatomy

-The handle is referred to as miqbad.
-The pommel is called the halq and the quillon is the haris.
+The handle is the miqbad; the pommel, halq; and the quillon, haris.
 The blade is composed of the false edge and the true edge, which are known as the zafiya or hafat zafiya and the haqiqia, respectively.
 The sword's point is referred to as the nuqtat.

-Some Arab swords may contain a fuller, which is called an 'akmal, but others do not.
+Some Arab swords may contain a fuller, which is called an akmal, but others do not.
 Therefore the area where the fuller would be is completely flat.

 History

-The production of the Arab sword has four distinct periods: Pre-Islamic (Ancient swords before the 7th century), Early Islamic (Old swords 7th to 8th centuries), Islamic Golden Age (Swords of the 9th to early-13th centuries) and the Abandonment (Late swords of the late-13th to 16th centuries).
+The production of the Arab sword has four distinct periods: Pre-Islamic (ancient swords before the 7th century), Early Islamic (old swords 7th to 8th centuries), Islamic Golden Age (swords of the 9th to early-13th centuries) and the Abandonment (late swords of the late-13th to 16th centuries).
 Most information on Arab swords come from literature.

 Pre-Islamic

-Prior to the rise of Islam in the 630s, the settled communities in the Arabian peninsula developed into distinctive civilizations, and are limited to archaeological evidence.
+Prior to the rise of Islam in the 630s, the settled communities in the Arabian peninsula developed into distinctive civilisations, and are limited to archaeological evidence.
 Accounts written outside of Arabia and Arab oral traditions were later recorded by Islamic scholars.
-Among the most prominent civilizations were the Dilmun which arose around the end of the fourth millennium BCE and lasted to about 600CE and the Thamud which arose around 3000BCE and lasted to about 300CE.
-Additionally, from the beginning of the first millennium BCE, Southern Arabia was the home to a number of kingdoms such as the Sabaeans and the coastal areas of Eastern Arabia were controlled by the Iranian Parthians and Sassanians from 300BCE.
+Among the most prominent civilisations were the Dilmun which arose around the end of the fourth millennium BC and lasted to about 600 AD and the Thamud which arose around 3000 BC and lasted to about 300 AD.
+Additionally, from the beginning of the first millennium BC, Southern Arabia was the home to a number of kingdoms such as the Sabaeans and the coastal areas of Eastern Arabia were controlled by the Iranian Parthians and Sassanians from 300BC.
 The Arabs of the peninsula, thus, had their own local system of warfare, that was not of big armies, but of small battles and skirmishes among tribes.